What is gross profit and how to calculate it

 Revenue

-Total revenue refers to the net sales or the total amount of money earned from the sale of your business’s products or services.
-Usually, this income amount isn’t adjusted to account for expenses like business overhead, taxes or interest.
-It only reflects the money earned from sales.
-It may include deductions from discounts and returns.
+Total revenue refers to the total amount of money earned from the sale of your business’s products or services.
+This figure usually isn’t adjusted to account for business expenses—like overhead, taxes or interest—it only reflects the money earned from sales.
+Net sales represent total revenue after deducting discounts, returns and allowances.

 Gross profit calculation example